cakephp/docs/en/development/dispatch-filters.rst

 provide access to a mission-critical API response in lesser time than a complete request dispatching cycle would take.

-CakePHP provides a clean and interface for attaching filters to the dispatch cycle.
-It is similar to a middleware layer, but re-uses the existing event subsytem used in other parts of CakePHP.
-Because of they do not work exactly like traditional middleware, we refer to them as *Dispatcher Filters*.
+CakePHP provides a clean interface for attaching filters to the dispatch cycle.
+It is similar to a middleware layer, but re-uses the existing event subsystem used in other parts of CakePHP.
+Since they do not work exactly like traditional middleware, we refer to them as *Dispatcher Filters*.

 Built-in Filters